sylmarien/openstack-install-notes/Controller.md

 The network configuration for this node is the following:

 - em1: prod network (physical interface)
-- em2: data network (physical interface)
+- p2p1: data network (physical interface)
 - br0: virtual interface (bridge) used to connect all the VMs to em1
-- br1: virtual interface (brigde) used to connect all the VMs to em2
+- br1: virtual interface (brigde) used to connect all the VMs to p2p2 (Currently not used)

 **Configure networking**